 Sales and marketing teams can focus their energies solely on the accounts that are most likely to convert and provide more specialized/personalized services to those prospects and accounts.

-Organizations have been facing a significant problem around creating a qualified pipeline, with the help of Account-based Selling, sales reps can have a better understanding of their pipeline and future endeavors.
+Organizations have been facing a significant problem around creating a qualified pipeline, with the help of Account-based Selling, sales reps can have a better understanding of their pipeline and future endeavours.

-Having a predictable pipeline helps reps remain more informed and active towards their goals.
+Having a predictable pipeline helps reps remain more informed and active toward their goals.